 The first half of the V-model process is extremely important, as it is the foundation of the entire process.
 The designers and engineers not only need to have the knowledge and expertise but also study each component extensively to pre-empt any issues that may occur in the manufacturing process.

-Phase 3: SR (System Run) Model
+Phase 3: SR (Sample Run) Model

 Phase 3 marks the turning point of the V-model as the team began to see the fruits of their labour.
 Before the laptop is mass-produced, they would build an “SR Model” for the team to test.
 At this stage, the testing is done for all aspects of the laptop, including both software and hardware to ensure that the device could work.
 The design team would discuss with various parties involved in the project to fine-tune the design and structure of the laptop.